LinuxMainframe/RPiPicoMAX6921lib/README.md

 ## Overview

 This project demonstrates how to drive a VFD (Vacuum Fluorescent Display) using a Raspberry Pi Pico W and the MAXIM MAX6921AWI chip.
 The display setup includes a 7-segment display with a decimal point and 8 grids, controlled using a 20-bit buffer, leaving room for additional control logic.
+The VFD of choice this time around is the Soviet (Sovtek) IV-18 a.k.a _ИВ-18 (Совтек)_.

 ## Pin Mapping and Layout